traefik/hub/WALKTHROUGH.md

 ## Create a user for this API

-User can be created in [Traefik Hub Online Dashboard](https://hub.traefik.io/users):
+Users can be created in the [Traefik Hub Online Dashboard](https://hub.traefik.io/users):

 ![Create user admin](./api-management/1-getting-started/images/create-user-admin.png)

-This user will connect to an API Portal, so let's deploy it!
+This user will connect to an API Portal to generate an API key, so let's deploy the API Portal!

 ```yaml
 ---